Carnival Girl

 "Carnival Girl" is a song by Scottish band Texas featuring Canadian rapper Kardinal Offishall.
-The single was released on 6 October 2003 and was the first to be taken from the band's seventh studio album, Careful What You Wish For (2003).
+It was released as a DVD single in Australia on 29 September 2003, then was issued on CD and DVD in the United Kingdom on 6 October.
+It was the first single to be taken from the band's seventh studio album, Careful What You Wish For (2003).
 The song reached number nine on the UK Singles Chart and became a top-20 hit in Denmark and Spain.